Poverty and its negative impacts can persist through generations

 STRIVE training is designed specifically to address the “poverty of spirit” that stems from lack of work and purpose in life.
 Without assistance and intervention, such as New Hope provides, dysfunctional attitudes and behaviors tend to repeat.

-All STRIVE participants receive ongoing support through their training from the Client Services Director, who helps find solutions to any issues that might prevent successful graduation.
+All STRIVE participants receive ongoing support through their training from the Pathway Coaches, who helps find solutions to any issues that might prevent successful graduation.

-Graduation from STRIVE Training is a pre-requisite for enrollment in New Hope’s hard skills training programs.
+Graduation from STRIVE Training is a pre-requisite for enrollment in the hard skills training programs.